 Specific bedding and/or special requests are fulfilled based on availability and cannot always be guaranteed.

-• Day 1: Arrival in Iceland Day at your leisure.
-Airport transfers and optional tours available upon request.
+• Day 1: Arrival in Iceland -Day at your leisure.
+Airport transfer and optional tours available upon request.

 • Depart Reykjavik and travel northwest via an undersea tunnel through Hvalfjordur (Whale Bay).
 Head to the friendly town of Akranes to visit the local Museum Centre, which preserves a comprehensive collection of geological and maritime exhibits.
 Afterwards, climb to the top of a lighthouse to enjoy spectacular views of the wild coastline.

-• Head onwards to the bubbling waters of Deildartunguhver, Europes most powerful hot spring, which provides heating for most of the homes and businesses in the area.
-Nourish your thirst for culture at Reykholt, which holds an important role as the home of renowned Icelandic Saga writer and medieval scholar Snorri Sturluson.
-The day ends with a scenic visit to a duo of exceptionally beautiful and unique waterfalls at Hraunfoss and Barnafoss.
+• The day ends with a scenic visit to a duo of exceptionally beautiful and unique waterfalls at Hraunfoss and Barnafoss.
 Each waterfall has a mysterious secret to reveal.

 • -Hallgrimskirkja -Parliament House -Harpa Concert Hall -Akranes -Deildartunguhver -Barnafoss -Hraunfossar -Borgarnes

-• Dinner and overnight again in Borgarnes area.
+• -Dinner and overnight again in Borgarfjordur area.

-• -Snaefellsjokull National Park -Eldborg Crater -Stykkishlmur -Breidafjordur -Grundarfjordur -Kirkjufell -Hellnar -Arnarstapi
+• -Snaefellsjokull National Park -Eldborg Crater -Stykkisholmur -Breidafjordur -Grundarfjordur -Kirkjufell -Hellnar -Arnarstapi

 • -Gullfoss -Geysir -Hveragerdi

-• Join a sailing tour on Breidafjordur Bay (UNESCO nominee), including a taste of "Viking Sushi"
+• Join a sailing tour on the island-studded Breidafjordur Bay, including a taste of "Viking Sushi".

-• Visit Snaefellsjokull National Park with its mystical glacier made famous by a Jules Verne Novel
+• Visit the ever-changing landscapes Snaefellsjokull National Park with its mystical glacier.

 • Northern lights are dependent on weather conditions.
 Sightings cannot be guaranteed.